1995: The year the future began

 At a conference in Florence, Italy, on October 6, 1995, two Swiss astrophysicists — Michel Mayor of the University of Geneva and Didier Queloz, a 28-year-old doctoral student — told of the discovery of what soon was confirmed as the first exoplanet.

 The exoplanet they found is a large, gaseous, inhospitable world that needs a little more than four Earth days to orbit its host star in Pegasus, the constellation of the winged horse.
-The planet’s dayside, which always facing the host star — has been estimated to be 400 times brighter than desert dunes on Earth on a midsummer’s day.
+The planet’s dayside, which always faces the host star — has been estimated to be 400 times brighter than desert dunes on Earth on a midsummer’s day.
 Its nightside is thought to glow red.

 The exoplanet is about 50 light years from Earth and was inelegantly christened “51Pegasi b.”